Omni1/DeepContext/README.md

 DeepContext
-DeepContext is a lightweight, powerful tool designed to package your codebase into AI-ready Markdown.
+is a lightweight, powerful tool designed to package your codebase into AI-ready Markdown.
 It recursively analyzes your project, generating a single context report that includes a visual file tree and the contents of your files, optimized for LLM consumption.

 Features
 Automatic Tree Generation: Visualizes your project structure at a glance.